Human Hair Wig Washing Instructions

 NEVER , EVER USE HOT WATER. (it can fray the fibers)

 Gently swish and let your wig soak for 5 minutes.
 Rinse in clean cold water.
-You may add a a capful of fabric softner (Downy works great) if you wish to condition your wig.
-Be sure to rinse in cold water once again if you added conditioner.
-You should not need to wash you wig more than every 2-4 wigs as oils from your head do not reach your hair to get the wig oily.
+Be sure to rinse in cold water throughly again if you added a small amount of conditioner.
+You should not need to wash you wig more than every 2-4 weeks as oils from your head do not reach your hair to get the wig oily.

 Roll the wig in a towel.